-Germany can reduce its CO2 emissions by up to 90 per cent by 2050, if today’s technologies are used optimally in an ambitious transformational pathway.
-For this, regulatory frameworks in the energy industry will need to be geared consistently – right from the start of the new legislative term – towards allowing climate protection technologies to prove themselves in a competitive market.
+Germany can reduce its CO2 emissions by up to 90 per cent by 2050, if today’s technologies are used optimally in an ambitious transformation path.
+For this, the regulatory framework in the energy industry will need to be geared consistently – right from the start of the new legislative term – towards allowing climate protection technologies to prove themselves in a competitive market.
 The sectoral targets determined in the Climate Action Plan 2050 for the year 2030 are not yet fully aligned with the markers set.
-This is a first interim summary drawn up from the pilot study, ‘Integrated Energy Transition’, which the Deutsche Energie-Agentur (dena) – the German Energy Agency – is currently conducting, along with scientific experts and more than 50 companies and industry associations from all sectors involved in the energy transition.
+This is a first interim summary drawn up from the Study, which the Deutsche Energie-Agentur (dena) – the German Energy Agency – is currently conducting, along with scientific experts and more than 50 companies and industry associations from all sectors involved in the energy transition.

 ‘The energy transition is achievable if we approach it with determination, an openness to a range of technologies, and broad dialogue,’ said dena’s Chief Executive, Andreas Kuhlmann, on presenting the interim summary in Berlin.
 ‘This is precisely how we’re approaching our study.
 We’re bringing all industries and sectors to one table: energy production and distribution, buildings, industry and mobility.
-Together we’re working on transformational pathways that are practical and goal-oriented. dena’s pilot study invites policymakers to identify and enable the best transformational pathways possible, also from the perspective of businesses.
+Together we’re working on transformation paths that are practical and goal-oriented.
+The dena Study Integrated Energy Transition invites policymakers to identify and enable the best transformation paths possible, also from the perspective of businesses.
 It’s clear to us now that we’ll make the best progress if we create the right conditions for competition and innovation.
-Scenarios that depend on a mix of technologies appear in dena’s pilot study to be more economical and robust than those which have a high degree of bias towards electrification.
+Scenarios that depend on a mix of technologies appear in the dena Study to be more economical and robust than those which have a high degree of bias towards electrification.
 For this we need long-term planning for incentives to encourage energy efficiency and avoid CO2, which will have to be achieved through a radical reform of current systems of taxes, duties and reallocation charges.
 With coalition negotiations imminent, politicians have it in their power to determine the course to be taken.’

 Three scenarios: projection, electrification, mix of technologies